MannLabs/alphakraken/README.md

 Check that the mounting has been done correctly.
 If the instrument is currently unavailable, you can either ignore the error or temporarily comment out the corresponding worker definition in `docker-compose.yml`.
 Once the instrument is available again, uncomment the worker definition and restart the container.

+Sometimes, substituting `--build` with `--build --force-recreate` in the `docker compose` command helps resolve mounting problems.

 ### Restarting Docker
 ```